rousan/go-react-ssr-ts-wasm-example/README.md

 # go-react-ts-wasm-example

-An example project which uses Golang, React with server side rendering feature, TypeScript and WebAssembly.
+An example project which uses Golang as backend, NextJS as frontend, also it uses TypeScript and WebAssembly(Golang).

 ## Requirements